 Method 1 – iPhone astrophotography: Using just a smartphone

 The first method is the fastest, easiest and cheapest because it requires the least amount of accessories but it is the most limited in terms of the results you can expect.

 What this method entails is having your smartphone held steady by a tripod and then using an app that allows long exposure captures with the camera.

 1. A smartphone

-For our purpose, it doesn’t need to necessarily need to be the very best or latest model as the most popular brands have been providing high quality cameras for a number of years now.
-So don’t rush out to buy something brand new just for this, but the better the camera, the better the results.
+For best results, you’ll need a fairly recent smartphone with a good camera.
+It doesn’t need to necessarily need to be the very best or latest model as the most popular brands have been providing high-quality cameras for a number of years now, but the better the camera, the better the results.